feMoraes0/wallet-app/README.md

 <h1 align="center">Wallet App</h1>

-## Project
+## Objective

-A different type of wallet without bank connection where you can add payments made by credit cards or organize by events using three different types of coins.
+Make a different type of wallet without bank connection where you can add payments made by credit cards or organize by events using three different types of coins.

 The back-end can be found on [GitHub](https://github.com/feMoraes0/wallet-api) or [Heroku](https://mywallet-api.herokuapp.com/) using NodeJS, Sequelize and PostgreSQL.